davekaj/ranking/ALGORITHM.md

 ## Considering on chain verfication
 - So a protocol like maple.finance will approve institutional investors.
 We can use that as well.
 But it would have to be custom added to the formula.

+## Asset amounts being held or borrowed by the User
+- If the users balance is often in risky assets, they should be trusted less
+- If they are in stablecoins, they should be rewarded more points
+- Probably we can assign safety scores to tokens.
+USDC is safer than MIM

+## Maybe we can categorize them into groups
+- as in:
+  - bad credit
+  - neutral credit
+  - good credit
+  - great credit
+  - amazing credit
+- 5 tiers of lending.
+Specific things would knock you in or out of these categories.
+Some would be 100% for sure.
+Others would be less clear
+- The way I was thinking about it previously was that it would just be numbers from 0 to 1000 and that will adjust your lending rate.

+## Amount of interest paid, relative to the amount you have been liquidated
+- Basically, if you have borrowed a ton, but never been liquidated, you should be rewarded highly
+- *** THIS CAN BE DONE TODAY

+## Ranking status on other protocols
+- It would take a lot to do all of this, for indexing, but of course you could rank other protocols and factor that in.
+However, as stated before, we only need to focus on the lending protocols to start.
+They contain most of the value

+## Mining of AAVE, or COMP, or others
+- Really I do not see it as super important.
+It is completely derivative of other, core lending and borrowing functions that users must do.
+I should leave it out fully for now.